OstrichGram/OstrichGram/README.md

 OstrichGram uses the multiAvatar library and creates determinstic avatars for every npub key, giving each user a unique looking icon.
 In OstrichGram, you can custom the avatars for your friends by choosing one of the 16 avatar styles.
 The preview avatars you see when adding a friend may not look exactly like the final avatar after the contact is saved.
 OstrichGram also dulls the colors of non-contacts in group chats so that there is a visual distinction between contacts and non-contacts.

+The users' own icon is represented by an Ostrich and the application will rotate through several colors if you create multiple aliases.
+In the future, icons for users and contacts will be customizable.

 # The Database

 The application will create OstrichGram_DB.hive in your MyDocuments folder.
 It is recommended to backup the database periodically.